AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

 Introduction
 ------------
 `PeleLMeX` primary objective is to enable simulation of reactive flows on platforms ranging from small personal computer to Exascale supercomputer.
-This short tutorial describes the case of a 2D laminar methane/hydrogen/air premixed flame, perturbed using harmonic fluctuations on the initial conditions.
+This short ``FlameSheet`` tutorial describes the case of a 2D laminar methane/hydrogen/air premixed flame, perturbed using harmonic fluctuations on the initial conditions.